Unbox Beautiful Discovery monthly! Get skills while decoding awesome natural patterns.

-Learn to decode and model nature's patterns with colorful tiles, sprites, origami, and code.
-Boxes include eco-games, drag and drop code, art exercises, origami, instructional cards, picture books, and natural wonders.
-These engage your senses with vivid intersection of art, science, math, technology and nature.SUBSCRIBE
+Learn to decode and model nature's patterns with art, colorful tiles, sprites, origami, code, and natural wonders.

 In this box, you explore elegant symmetrical patterns that are constructed with simple rules, including the five symmetrical 3D objects (“Platonic solids”).
 All five of these shapes are found in mineral crystals, a few of which we include in the box.
 Also enclosed is a fluorite octahedron, and accompanying drawing exercise demonstrates the role of looking deeply in art and science.